Intersection cohomology of moduli spaces of vector bundles over curves: Moduli spaces of framed objects

-Let us explain the goal of this section.
-We want to study intersection cohomologies of the moduli spaces $M(r,d)$ of semistable vector bundles on a curve $X$ which have rank $r$ and degree $d$.
-However, these moduli spaces can have singularities if $r$ and $d$ are not coprime.
-For this reason, we will introduce the moduli spaces $M_f(r,d)$ of stable framed vector bundles which consist of pairs $(E,s)$, where $E$ is a vector bundle and $s\in\Ga(X,E)$ is a section.
-Under certain conditions these moduli spaces are smooth and there exists a projective morphism $\pi:M_f(r,d)\to M(r,d)$.
-In this section we will study the fibers of this morphism.
-We will show that these fibers can be identified with moduli spaces of quiver representations and we will use this analysis to prove that the morphism $\pi$ is virtually small in the sense of section \ref{sec:virt small}.
-The properties of virtually small maps proved in section \ref{sec:virt small} will be used in the subsequent sections.
-We will treat the moduli spaces and the categories of framed objects in a rather abstract and unifying way that can be applied in many different situations.
+Let $\M_\ga$ (resp.\ $\Ms_\ga$) denote the moduli space of semistable (resp.\ stable) vector bundles over a curve $C$ of type $\ga=(r,d)\in\bZ^2$.
+The moduli space $\Ms_\ga$ is smooth, while the moduli space~$\M_\ga$ can have singularities if $r$ and $d$ are not coprime.
+On the other hand, we can construct the moduli space $\Mf_\ga$ of stable framed vector bundles, consisting of pairs $(E,s)$, where $E$ is a vector bundle over $C$ of type $\ga$ and $s\in\Ga(C,E)$ is a section.
+Under certain conditions, this moduli space is smooth and the canonical morphism $\pi:\Mf_\ga\to \M_\ga$ is projective.
+We will show that the fibres of $\pi$ can be identified with moduli spaces of nilpotent quiver representations and we will use this result to prove that the morphism $\pi$ is virtually small (see Definition~\ref{def:v-small}).
+The properties of virtually small maps (see Theorem \ref{th:LT}) will be used later to analyse the degrees of the components of $\pi_*\ICV_{\Mf_\ga}$.
+In what follows, we will introduce moduli spaces of framed objects in a more general setting than the case of vector bundles on a curve.